Garfield: A Tail of Two Kitties (video game): Reception

 Garfield: A Tail of Two Kitties received moderate reviews.
 GameRankings gave it a score of 71.50% for the PC version, and 63.35% for the DS version, with Metacritic giving this handheld version a 59 out of 100.

 Reviews of the DS version were largely unimpressed.
-Lucas Thomas writing for IGN called it a "by-the-numbers platformer with little to tie it in with its source material".
-While he consider that there was "a few impressive visual moments" to be found in the game, he concluded the experience was overall uninspiring.
+Lucas Thomas, writing for IGN, called it a "by-the-numbers platformer with little to tie it in with its source material".
+While he considered that there was "a few impressive visual moments" to be found in the game, he concluded the experience was overall uninspiring.
 GameZone likewise called the gameplay "as much repetitive as it is boring" dismissing the experience as uninteresting and unoriginal.

 The PC/PS2 version was viewed more favourably, with PC Gamer calling it "a surprisingly good movie-to-game" and complemented its "outstanding graphics".
 GameZone referred to the PC version as cute and commented that the game was engaging, but was critical of the controls and inconsistent difficulty.